 As a homeowner, you need to know the basics of how plumbing water supply lines work.
 This will allow you to detect problems, accurately describe issues to contractors over the phone, and competently deal with emergencies and other problems.

-Here are some of the basics you need to know about the water supply lines in your plumbing system.
+Below we cover what is a water supply line and the basics you need to know about supply lines in your plumbing system.

 The Location of Water Supply Lines